necnec/necnec.github.io/_posts/2023-10-21-self-stealing.md

 *fig 1.
 In mobile advertising, a high attribution delay could be caused by technical limitations* {: style="color:gray; font-size: 80%; text-align:center;"}

-To address this, Mobile Measurement Partners (MMPs) use attribution windows.
+To address this, Mobile Measurement Partners (MMPs) use attribution windows [2].
 Usually, a longer gap between the ad impression and attribution indicates a lower likelihood of user converted due to the ad impression.

 This issue can create a sort of "attribution races" where the attribution is claimed by the ad network that interacted with the user most recently.
 For instance, imagine you displayed your ad to a user 5 times in a single day and then chose to stop showing the ad to avoid overexposure (since more impressions might discourage the user from making a purchase).
 But then, your competitor steps in and displays an 6th ad impression, which results in a sale.
 In this scenario, you essentially laid the groundwork for their success, potentially paying the price for their triumph.